 Disclaimer: None of the information in this article constitutes medical advice, and is just the opinion of the writer(s).
 We recommend that patients follow their doctor’s guidance in regard to prescription medication.

-Pristiq is a prescription antidepressant medication that's an SNRI, or a serotonin and norepinephrine reuptake inhibitor.
-The generic name for Pristiq is desvenlafaxine, and we will use these terms interchangeably throughout this article because they refer to the same active ingredient.
+Pristiq is an FDA-approved medication that's used to treat major depressive disorder (MDD).
+The generic version of Pristiq is desvenlafaxine, and we will use these terms interchangeably throughout this article because they refer to the same active drug ingredient.

 The depressed patients taking Pristiq had their depression significantly reduced based on the HAM-D scoring.
 The average score was over 20 at the start of the trial and under 10 at the end of the trial, representing a decrease in depression symptoms of over 50%.

-A meta-study was published in 2010 evaluating the efficacy of Pristiq for patients with major depressive disorder.
-This study analyzed results from 3 individual medical trials on the drug.
+A 2010 meta-study evaluated the efficacy of Pristiq for patients with major depressive disorder.

 The study authors concluded that Pristiq was safe, effective and tolerable for depressed patients and improved their condition.
 Remission rates were around 10% higher in the groups taking Pristiq compared to the groups taking a placebo pill.
 Remission is defined as an extended period free of any major depressive symptoms.

 We will conclude from the available research that Pristiq is effective for treating depression.